jetinthomas/Test/README.md

 git-work-flow

-I am in the master branch.
+I am in the master brhe conflict.

-I am after resolving the conflict.